cyrusimap/cyrus-imapd/docsrc/imap/download/upgrade.rst

 Scripts that contain notify actions using the legacy syntax should be rewritten to use the syntax in :rfc:`5435`.

+Scripts that contain the deprecated syntax will not be able to replicate, as the syntax check on the replica will fail and reject the update.
+This usually won't be a problem for existing scripts, as they will have previously been replicated and not need to replicate again unless they change.
+But full user replications, such as when moving a user with XFER or similar, will get tripped up by this.

 .. _upgrade_master_pid_ready_files:

 master.pid and master.ready files